RyosukeNomural/Xenium/README.md

 - lib/calculation: Calculates the distance between genes.
 - lib/similarity: Calculate similarity between polar coordinates.
 - lib/pcoa: Project the table computed from the similarity onto a 2D space with dimensionality reduction.
+- lib/result: where the results are stored.
+A part of polar plots of sample data and PCoA results (gene names are not shown) are stored.

 <br>